erikzaadi/manager-readme/README.md

 - **WFH:** I trust you to manage your schedule, just keep the team in the loop and stay within company policy.
 - **Vacations:** Take them, they matter.
 Give early notice.
 - **Learning:** It’s part of the job, not extra.
 Balance features with growth.
-- **TL as Non-Nudging Buffer:** I’ll enable, not bottleneck.
+- **Manager as Non-Nudging Buffer:** I’ll enable, not bottleneck.
 You control the “faucet”, if you want me more involved, just say so.
 It’s fine if this changes over time.
 - **1:1s:** Bi-weekly, ~30 min.
 About you, feedback, and growth, not task check-ins.

 ### How We Work